 Assortment flexibility and agility throughout the season

-Such a dynamic market means that brands and retailers can’t afford to accept rigid plans and hope they work out.
-A bottom-up approach allows them to be agile from the very beginning, all the way through the end of the season.
+A dynamic market means that brands and retailers can’t afford to accept rigid plans and hope they work out.
+A bottom-up, hyper-local approach allows them to be agile from the very beginning, all the way through the end of the season.

 Pre-season: Learn fast and make data-based decisions